CarInsurance.com Insights

 • You can save up to 46% per year on your car insurance policy in New York by comparing price quotes from multiple insurers.

 “Drivers looking to get the cheapest insurance premiums in New York should maintain continuous coverage and avoid any lapse.
-When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren Mckenzie, senior insurance agent, A Plus Insurance.
+When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren McKenzie, senior insurance agent, A Plus Insurance.

-Progressive has the cheapest full coverage car insurance in New York, at an average premium of $85 per month or around $1,020 per year, based on CarInsurance.com data.
+Progressive offers the cheapest car insurance rates in New York for a full coverage policy with an average premium of $85 per month or around $1,020 per year, based on CarInsurance.com’s rate analysis.

-A full-coverage auto insurance policy typically includes liability coverage, which is mandated by most states and optional coverages such as comprehensive and collision insurance, which have a deductible.
+A full coverage policy includes liability insurance, which is required by law in most states and optional coverage such as comprehensive and collision insurance, which typically have a deductible.

 Cheapest car insurance rates in New York per month